pazniak/vim-faq/README.md

  + View project files vith NERDTreeView and NERDTreeAllTabs
  + Highlight a word with :let @/="" and \<c-r\>\<c-w\>; use :noh to switch off
  + Highlight whatever you want to read logs comfortably with :match and :matchgroup
- + Use :call TrimWhitespace() and autocmd! to get rid of trailing spaces
+ + Get rid of trailing spaces with :call TrimWhitespace() and autocmd!
- + Use :set paste to turn off all mappings and filetype plugins for pasting formatted text
+ + Paste formatted text with :set paste
  + Use :set list to show the characters that are normally not shown: space, linefeed, tab
  + Browse source with gg G gf gd gD # * g# g\* / n N
  + Browse source with Ctags Ctrl-[ Ctrl-] :tn :ts :tp Ctrl-Shift-]